f3k-tech/helm/charts/libretranslate/README.md

 ## Readiness/liveness probes fail

 If the webserver is not ready within 16 minutes, the **readinessProbe** and **livenessProbe** will fail.
 This is most likely because downloading the language files took too long.
-Please adjust the values to accomodate your connection.
-Don't set the 'initalDelaySeconds' too high if you use persistent storage as it won't download the language files everytime.
+Consider turning them off for the first run (with persistent storage) or adjust the values to accomodate your connection.

 Here are some numbers to get you started:
 _You can use the same numbers for both readiness and liveliness._